Rakocevic, Mathews rally Southern California past Washington

-LOS ANGELES (AP)Nick Rakocevic and Jonah Mathews realize this is their last opportunity to get Southern California back to the NCAA tournament.
-With the Trojans season showing signs of spiraling out of control, the seniors came up big when needed to on Thursday night.

-Rakocevic scored 19 points and Mathews added 16 as the Trojans rallied for a 62-56 victory Washington and snapped a three-game losing streak.
+LOS ANGELES (AP)Nick Rakocevic scored 19 points, Jonah Mathews added 16 and Southern California snapped a three-game losing streak as it rallied for a 62-56 victory over Washington on Thursday night.

-”It’s getting real.
-Every game is important getting to March,” Mathews said as the Trojans are seeking their first NCAA trip in three years.

 IN THE RAFTERS